|

 - Kinkade World, Kinkadia, Thomas Kinkade World: Originally meant an apparent Crapsaccharine World seen through one of the demon's portals in Nocturne, but has come to mean any Crapsaccharine World.
 (What can I say; Thomas Kinkade always gave me the creeps.)

 - Mama Scary: Therazane the Stonemother.
-Not only is she essentially a huge, cranky anthropomorphic boulder, but she also threatens to grind you into a bloody pulp if you piss her off.
+Essentially an anthropomorphic boulder with a rotten temper; threatens to grind you into a bloody pulp if you piss her off.
+Enough said.

 - Maple Treant, Rotten Lousy Maple Treant, Stupid Frigging Maple Treant, and so on: The Wandering Protector in Ashenvale.
 He exists strictly to bedevil unwary low-level Horde.
 True story.